wp-cool-tools/wp-sitemaps-config/readme.txt

 == Changelog ==

+= 2.2.2 =
+* improved strings for text translation
+* Compatibility check with WordPress 6.6

 = 2.2.1 =
 * removed leftover debugging code
-* Compatibility check with WordPress 6.4-6.6
+* Compatibility check with WordPress 6.4-6.5

 = 2.2.0 =
 * added option in the post metabox for the priority (thanks to @Hinjiriyo)